 Central Washington University’s ceramics studio offers students at all levels a progressive environment in which to flourish.
 Technical and conceptual applications in the media are explored in a learning environment that mentors students into their own personal research.

-The studio philosophy prides itself in being non-dogmatic in its approach to constructing ceramic objects and the use of other media within the students’ work.
-Beginning and intermediate students are introduced to both utilitarian and sculptural applications through fundamental hand-building and potter's wheel techniques along with a focus on two and three-dimensional design concepts and aesthetic concerns.
+The studio philosophy prides itself on being flexible in its approach to constructing ceramic objects and the use of other media within the students work.
+Students are introduced to both utilitarian and sculptural applications through fundamental hand-building and potter's wheel techniques along with a focus on two and three-dimensional design concepts and aesthetic concerns.
 Advanced students explore specific applications of ceramic processes such as kiln construction, firing techniques with gas and wood kilns, mold-making, and advanced clay and glaze formulation, while being encouraged to develop a personal visual language and a conceptual framework.

 General room ventilation and tempered make up air; all kilns have exhaust ventilation.
 Glaze mixing area: 6 ventilated workstations with triple beam scales.
 Wet glazing area with spray-booth to accommodate large-scale work.
 Photo/Slide taking set up with lighting and scrim.
 Clay mixing room with 2 clay mixers.
 Plaster mold-making room Outdoor multipurpose courtyard with natural gas, electricity, water and Raku kiln.

 Kiln room with 5 electric kilns (3 computerized),

 1 shuttle kiln with down draft / forced air